This package contains a vCommander plug-in workflow step for integrating with Ansible https://www.ansible.com/.

 <Logger level="DEBUG" name="wfplugins.ansible.runplaybook"/>

-Requires ansible-playbook command to be installed on target VM.
+To use the plug-in workflow step, you must install the ansible-playbook command on the target VM.
 See Installing Ansible Playbooks on the Embotics Support Knowledge Base.

 You must install Ansible playbooks as the root user, and you must run sudo without prompting for a password.
 The Amazon Linux 1 and 2, RedHat and Ubuntu AMIs from the AWS Marketplace are already set up to not require a password.
 In the case of the Amazon Linux and RedHat AMIs, the ec2-user account is set up to not require a password, and for the Ubuntu AMI, the the ubuntu account is set up to not require a password.
 For VMs deployed from other templates, you must modify the sudoers file to allow the user to run sudo commands without prompting for a password.
 To learn how, see https://www.cyberciti.biz/faq/linux-unix-running-sudo-command-without-a-password/